Cauchy momentum equation: Conservation form

-where j is the momentum density at the point considered in the continuum (for which the continuity equation holds), F is the flux associated to the momentum density, and s contains all of the body forces per unit volume. u ⊗ u is the dyad of the velocity.
+where j is the momentum density at the point considered in the continuum (for which the continuity equation holds), F is the flux associated to the momentum density, and s contains all of the body forces per unit volume. u ⊗ u is the outer product of the velocity with itself.

 Here j and s have same number of dimensions N as the flow speed and the body acceleration, while F, being a tensor, has N^{2}.

 In the Eulerian forms it is apparent that the assumption of no deviatoric stress brings Cauchy equations to the Euler equations.

 Convective acceleration

 A significant feature of the Navier–Stokes equations is the presence of convective acceleration: the effect of time-independent acceleration of a flow with respect to space.
 While individual continuum particles indeed experience time dependent acceleration, the convective acceleration of the flow field is a spatial effect, one example being fluid speeding up in a nozzle.

 Regardless of what kind of continuum is being dealt with, convective acceleration is a nonlinear effect.
 Convective acceleration is present in most flows (exceptions include one-dimensional incompressible flow), but its dynamic effect is disregarded in creeping flow (also called Stokes flow).
 Convective acceleration is represented by the nonlinear quantity u ⋅ ∇u, which may be interpreted either as (u ⋅ ∇)u or as u ⋅ (∇u), with ∇u the tensor derivative of the velocity vector u.
 Both interpretations give the same result.